yhshim/starter-hugo-academic/content/home/publication.md

 drove South Korea’s industrialization in the 1970s.
-Leveraging unique historical data, we provide causal evidence consistent with coordination failures: adoption improved adopters’ performance and generated local spillovers, with firms more likely to adopt when other local firms had already adopted.We incorporate these findings into a quantitative model, where the potential for multiple steady states depends on parameters mapped to the causal estimates.
+Leveraging unique historical data, we provide causal evidence consistent with coordination failures: adoption improved adopters’ performance and generated local spillovers, with firms more likely to adopt when other local firms had already adopted.
+We incorporate these findings into a quantitative model, where the potential for multiple steady states depends on parameters mapped to the causal estimates.
 In our calibrated model, South Korea’s temporary subsidies shifted its economy to a more industrialized steady state, increasing heavy manufacturing’s GDP share by 27% and export intensity by 39%.
 Larger market access